 Emotional resilience is what allows us to bounce back after a difficult time.
 Everyone finds ways to cope with their own particular set of problems.
 Human beings are incredibly adaptable.
 However, some coping strategies are more destructive than others.
 Resiliency is the ability to cope well with challenges and difficulties.
 Some people seem to be more naturally resilient than others.
 Naturally resilient people tend to roll with the punches, have a more optimistic outlook, be persistent (or stubborn), see challenges as opportunities and look for the humor or the silver lining.
 The good news is that even if you do not feel like you are emotionally resilient, it is possible for you to strengthen your emotional resilience.
 Here are some suggestions:

-Trust Yourself Pay attention to your own signal and needs.
+Pay attention to your gut feelings and needs.
 Give yourself some extreme self-care.
 Eat healthy, exercise in some way you enjoy and get enough rest.

 Know That Asking For Help Is A Sign Of Courage Not Weakness